What to Do if Your Android Device Won’t Download or Install Apps

 - Select Storage and Clear cache.

-Change your Google Play Store permissions
+Change Your Google Play Store Permissions

-- Select Settings and Apps.
+- Select Settings and Apps & notifications.

 - Select Google Play Store.